Tinnitus and Stress: A Strong Connection

 Blood Flow ChangesStress can reduce blood flow to the inner ear, which can negatively impact the hair cells and other structures in the auditory system and worsen tinnitus symptoms.

-Central Auditory ProcessingStress can directly affect central auditory processing, meaning that it changes how the nervous system responds to hearing nerve signals, increasing the awareness of and sensitivity to hearing tinnitus sounds.
+Central Auditory ProcessingStress can directly affect central auditory processing, meaning that it changes how the nervous system responds to hearing nerve signals, increasing the awareness of and sensitivity to tinnitus.

 Emotional AmplificationStress heightens emotional responses.
 Heightened emotional states, such as anxiety or frustration, is a contributing factor to worsening tinnitus.